SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Results

 \paragraph{Publication Year} Lastly, we split the data by publication year.
-Among the top models, the one with the most recent knowledge cutoff is the Gemini~2.5 family, which was trained using data up to January 2025 (other models have cutoffs in 2024).
-Therefore, the 2025 split of our data can be considered not part of the pre-training data.
-Most models (except the Gemini 2.5 Flash) perform the worst on the most recent data.
-This demonstrates that models benefit from having the paper and code included in their pre-training data, aligning with previous findings on data contamination \citep{gpt4-openai-2023, benchmark-cheater-zhuo-etal-2023}.
-This also emphasizes the importance of our synthetic data generation pipeline, which enables us to continuously update our dataset with uncontaminated data that is not part of the pre-training data of future models.
+Among the top models, the one with the most recent knowledge cutoff is the Gemini family, which was trained using data up to January 2025 (other models have cutoffs in 2024).
+Therefore, the 2025 split of our data is largely outside the pre-training data, although Gemini models have partial coverage.
+Most models (except Gemini 2.5 Flash) perform worst on the most recent data.
+This suggests that models benefit from the inclusion of specific papers and codebases in their pre-training sets, lending support to concerns regarding data contamination discussed in the literature \citep{gpt4-openai-2023, benchmark-cheater-zhuo-etal-2023, sainz-etal-2023-nlp}.
+This further emphasizes the importance of our synthetic data generation pipeline, which enables us to continuously update our dataset with uncontaminated data that is not part of the pre-training data of future models.

-\paragraph{Open-Models} Beyond the top-performing models, we find the other open-weight models (Qwen3, Nemotron, DeepSeek R1, Mistral) severely limited.
-Nemotron 49B and Qwen3 Coder 30B perform best, but only achieve an average recall on the combined data of $23.6\%$ and $23.1\%$, respectively.
+\paragraph{Open-Weight Models} Beyond the top-performing models, we find the other open-weight models (Qwen3, Nemotron, DeepSeek R1, Mistral) severely limited.
+Nemotron 49B and Qwen3 30B Coder perform best, but only achieve an average recall on the combined data of $23.9\%$ and $23.5\%$, respectively.

-In summary, \scicodeqa remains a significant challenge for state-of-the-art LLMs.
-We find the recall of all models to be limited; the best-performing model can only detect $45.7\%$ of all discrepancies in the real-world data.
-Consequently, these systems cannot yet be relied upon to ensure the faithfulness of scientific publications with their codebases.
+In summary, \scicodeqa provides a significant challenge for state-of-the-art LLMs.
+We find the recall of all models to be limited; the best-performing models can only detect $46.7\%$ of all discrepancies in the real-world data.
+Consequently, these systems cannot yet be relied upon to ensure the faithfulness of scientific publications to their codebases.